hieunn00/todo-list-web/README.md

 ## License
 This project is licensed under the MIT License.
 ## Contact
-For questions or feedback, you can reach us at me hieunguyen7600@gmail.com
+For questions or feedback, you can reach at me hieunguyen7600@gmail.com